2 Conceptual overview

 2.1 Structure of ecological risk simulations

-- Hydrology: Water dynamics within the park
+- Hydrological dynamics within the park

 To clarify this structure, we can summarize the role of each simulation layer in Figure 2.1 as follows: